 Okay, now that you’re finding all this amazing content for your audience and have it scheduled in Hootesuite or Buffer, how do you make sure it looks great?
 Enter Canva, the quick and easy way to get professional looking social media posts in 2017.
 Canva offers gorgeous stock templates with fonts, layouts, and imagery specifically designed for posting on social media.
 You can create infographics (local market conditions, recent sales, steps to buying or selling etc.), Facebook headers, Linkedin posts and more.
 You can also use Canva to create flyers or postcards for your listings, or graphics for your email marketing.

 Even better, unlike most free graphic design tools, Canva’s stock layouts are designed by talented graphic designers so making a beautiful post your audience will adore is a snap.
 If you ever wondered how that top producer in your office keeps posting such well designed social media content, now you know the secret.

 Let’s face it.
-While browsing social media, a pretty picture and a giant “play” button can be pretty irresistible.
+While browsing social media, a pretty picture and a giant “play” button can be pretty irresistible, which is why incorporating video is often mentioned as an effective social media marketing tip.
 The only problem is that in the past, video editing was tricky, time consuming, and since DIY results were often subpar, frankly best left to the experts.

 Not anymore.
 Today you can stitch together pictures, video clips, and your narration to help tell your audience your story with Adobe Spark.
 It’s the perfect way to create quick explainer videos for your blog posts, or highlight open houses or neighborhood tours.
 Best of all, Adobe Spark is free.
 Check out the video below to see how people are using Adobe Spark to engage their audience.